Ways to Connect with Readers Outside of Social Media

 • OVERALL IMPACT

-Social Media Marketers/Promoters: Bloggers and anyone willing to use their platform to help promote the contest from the start of the submissions until close.
+Social Media Marketers/Promoters: Bloggers, businesses, and professionals willing to use their platform to help promote the contest from the start of the submissions until close.

 If you are on board to help with year six, please email the following to yecheilyah@yecheilyahysrayl.com as soon as possible.